iBug/iBug-source/index.md

 {% if jekyll.environment == "production" %}
 {% unless site.china %}
-If you're visiting from China, you can go to [this mirror site](https://cn.ibugone.com) for a better browsing experience.
+If you're visiting from China, you can go to [this mirror site](https://cn.ibugone.com) for faster loading.
 {% endunless %}
 {% endif %}